Assetra-Project/Assetra/README.md

 yarn build
 yarn start
 🚀 Deployment (Vercel Recommended)
-Deploy easily using Vercel:
+Deploy your project easily on Vercel:

 Push your code to GitHub

-Go to vercel.com, sign in with GitHub
+Go to vercel.com and log in with GitHub

 Click “New Project”

 Select the Assetra repo

-Configure settings if needed (Next.js is auto-detected)
+Configure (Next.js is detected automatically)

 Click “Deploy”

-That’s it!
-You’ll get a live URL instantly. 🎉
+🎉 You’ll get a live URL instantly!

----
 🧼 Linting & Formatting
-To run linter:
+To check code quality using ESLint:

 bash
 Copy